MolimoWang/EventManagementSystem/03-design/usecases/docs/10-search_filter_events.md

 ## UI Sketches

 ### Administrator
-This is the page that the user must be on at the start to complete the use case.
+This is the page that the administrator must be on at the start to complete the use case.

 ### Main Page